MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-mbim-interaction-overview.md

   1. With Ethernet unplugged and Wi-Fi toggled off, verify an active cellular connection.
   1. (Optional Step) Allow screen to sleep.
 You can set screen sleep to 1 minute under Settings -> System -> Power & sleep.
 The setting should not be set to "Never".
   1. Wake the screen by using the mouse or keyboard and log back in.
-Cellular should stay connected and the user should be able to browse internet (also via container for VAIL/WCOS).
+Cellular should stay connected and the user should be able to browse internet, including under the VAIL/WCOS system.

 ## Log Analysis
 ### Tips